kkemple/scienceandmathematics.com/src/content/posts/innovation-cycles-and-civilizational-renormalization.md

 ## Acceleration Mechanism

-The cycle acceleration isn't coincidental—it's mathematical necessity from civilizational renormalization group flow.
-Each innovation cycle operates at higher effective organizational level with increased baseline complexity.
+The cycle acceleration is a mathematical necessity from civilizational renormalization group flow.
+Each innovation cycle operates at a higher effective organizational level with increased baseline complexity.

 The RG equations governing civilizational overhead evolution: